-We will initially use load forecasts provided by our end-use load-serving customers.
+ATC will initially use load forecasts provided by the company's end-use load-serving customers.
 Such customers are required, under ATC's Distribution-Transmission Interconnection Agreements and Network Operating Agreements, to provide ATC with monthly peak demand forecasts for the next ten years.
-We may, in the future, develop load forecasts either concurrent with or independent of our load-serving customers.
-In addition, we may, in coordination with our load-serving customers, develop representative load duration curves based on actual and normalized load conditions.
+ATC may, in the future, develop load forecasts either concurrent with or independent of the company's load-serving customers.
+In addition, ATC may, in coordination with the company's load-serving customers, develop representative load duration curves based on actual and normalized load conditions.
 The ATC methodology for developing, aggregating and maintaining load forecast information will follow the NERC Standards MOD-010-0 and MOD-011-0.